Artifact-AI/url_downloader/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-The script borrows heavily from the
+The script borrows heavily from Chip Huyen's [LazyNLP Repo](https://github.com/chiphuyen/lazynlp)

-[1]: